hashicorp/nomad-pack/docs/detailed-usage.md

 At times, you may wish to use Nomad Pack to render jobspecs, but you will not want to immediately deploy these to Nomad.

-This can be useful when writing a pack, debugging deployments, integrating Nomad Pack into a CI/CD environment, or if you have another mechanism for handlign Nomad deploys.
+This can be useful when writing a pack, debugging deployments, integrating Nomad Pack into a CI/CD environment, or if you have another mechanism for handling Nomad deploys.

 The `render` command takes the `--var` and `--var-file` flags that `run` takes.